Nutritional yeast is a vegan must-have pantry staple, not only for its cheese-like flavor but also for its rich nutritional profile.

 Now that we know what nutritional yeast isn’t, let’s find out what it is.

 Nutritional yeast is made from the organisms that grow on molasses.
-These organisms are then harvested and dried to deactivates the yeast.
-Although nutritional yeast is similar to baker’s yeast, it is inactive meaning it won’t be rising your bread any time soon.
+These organisms are then harvested and dried to deactivates the yeast, which makes it inactive- so it can't be used to raise your bread.

 Not to mention, this yeast is a complete protein, meaning it contains all nine essential amino acids that humans need from food.
 Just one serving of nutritional yeast has 2g of protein, which makes it an easy plant-based protein vegan's can add to any meal.

 The Myth About B12

 Nutritional yeast is a great way to get more B12 into your diet since vegans often have a B12 deficiency.
 Less well known, though, meat-eaters are also low in B12.

 Naturally, B12 used to be consumed from eating traces of dirt on plant-based foods or from drinking water in streams or rivers.
 But, the bacteria that produce this vitamin are being killed through the heavy use of pesticides, antibiotics, and chlorine.